Introduction

 In 2021, Eurostat estimated the EU’s total final consumer expenditure on food, beverage, and catering services at €1.55 trillion, or €3,470 per person.
 In comparison to 2020, household spending on F&B and catering services increased by 6.0% in 2018.

-Prices drive customers’ food and drink choices, unsurprisingly causing a cost-of-living crisis due to their rapid increase.
-Data in 2022 showed that 8.3% of all European households could not afford a -rich meal.
+Prices drive customers’ food and drink choices, unsurprisingly causing a cost-of-living crisis due to their rapid increase. in 2022 showed that 8.3% of all European households could not afford a -rich meal.

 Figure 4: Households unable to afford food in 2021 and 2022 in percentages.
 Source: Eurostat